feroult/yawp-site/guides/index.md

 Welcome to the __YAWP!__ Guides!

-This documentation is organized in sections that can be accessed from the left sidebar menu:
+This documentation is organized in sections that can be accessed from the sidebar menu:

 * The __Getting Started__ section takes you from the basic setup of the framework to an overview of its core concepts and motivations.